NLnetLabs/unbound-manual/source/getting-started/configuration.rst

 A useful functionality to enable is the use of the :command:`unbound-control` command.
 Enable this in the config allows Unbound to be

 add to the config is the :option:`remote-control`.
-This allows unbound to be controlled by using the :command:`unbound-control` command, which makes starting, stopping, and reloading Unbound easier.
+This allows Unbound to be controlled by using the :command:`unbound-control` command, which makes starting, stopping, and reloading Unbound easier.

 .. code::bash